Caspar-Cheng/React-Form-List/README.md

-change form item into reusable component; // make a reusable componet of confirmation pop up window, here used for after clicking the delete button to ask double confirm about delete; // re-write api calls function inside thunk.js as share component and import to thunk.js file; //
+change form item into reusable component; // make a reusable componet of confirmation pop up window, here used for after clicking the delete button to ask double confirm about delete; // re-write api calls function inside thunk.js as share component and import to thunk.js file; // add search data and pagination function; //

-version 4.0 - re-write the project as airbnb-recommended-typescript
+version 4.0 - re-write the project as airbnb-recommended-typescript:

+re-write project to replace reactstrap usage with material-ui usage; // uptimise the project; // re-write the uptimised project into airbnb TypeScript format; //